Avalon Blog

 • Matte finished stocks are without luster and have a dull coating.
 Even though glossy stocks produce the most vibrant colors, matte finished stocks still produce nice, professional quality prints.

-Now that you have a little more knowledge of paper stocks, we hope that you can find one that is perfect for your next project.
-If you need some expert advice don't forget that you can call your local Avalon office.
-One of our team members would be more than happy to help find a stock that is right for you and your project!
+Now that you have a little more knowledge of paper stocks, we hope you can find one that is perfect for your next project.
+If you still need some expert advice, don't forget that you can contact the team at Avalon.
+One of our team members would be more than happy to help find a stock that is perfect for your project.

 Share this Post: